 Some states allow you to convert or “dual register” your dirt bike to get a license plate for legally riding on the street.
 There is a strict list of required parts that your dirtbike must have before being eligible for converting.

-How to improve your off-road skills in less time
+How to become a faster & safe rider in less time

 The quickest way to become a better rider is by learning proper riding technique, and I can show you how to do that quickly.
-If you want to ride with more control and confidence off-road, then click here for my free off-road training.
+If you want to ride with more control and confidence off-road, then click here for my free off-road basic technique guide.